christianwdev/TypePixel/README.md

 # TypePixel
-JavaScript library built on Typescript to better manage data received from API endpoints.
+JavaScript library built on Typescript to better manage data received from Hypixel API endpoints.